madmongo1/runb2/CONTIBUTING.md

 2. Is it elegant, using accepted idioms, no early pessimisation?

+3. Could you have done it a more pythonic, perlish or lisp-like way?

-3. Did you use spaces rather than tabs?
+4. Did you use spaces rather than tabs?

-4. Did I avoid re-styling code that I didn't change?
+5. Did you avoid re-styling code that you didn't change?
 (This makes tracking diffs impossible)

-5. Is is readable?
+6. Is it readable?

-6. Did you star my repo?
+7. Did you star my repo?

 Other than that there is no style guide.
 C++ is a free-form language.
 Let's keep it that way.

 Extra points awarded for elegant, clever and succinct use of c++ language features.
+Reading code should be an engaging, rewarding learning experience.